Overview of Constituent Assembly of India

 They added a single representative from each of the four Chief Commissioners Provinces (Delhi, Ajmer-Marwar, Coorg, and British Baluchistan).

-Constituent Assembly allotted seats proportional to their respective population to the Princely states and each of the provinces.
+The Constituent Assembly of India allotted seats proportional to their respective population to the Princely states and each of the provinces.

 Members of each community in the Provincial Legislative Assembly elected their own representatives.